chevereto/v3-docs/setup/server/installation.md

-# Installation
+# Server Installation

 To install Chevereto it requires a server environment where the software and uploaded files will be served.
 This document outlines the installation process from scratch.

-::: tip Installation service
+::: tip Containers?
-As part of our [Extra Support](https://chevereto.com/support) offering you can get official installation services for your needs.
+If you want to run Chevereto using containers refer to this [guide](../container/introduction.md).
 :::

 ## Requirements

-Before installing anything double-check that the target server provides the system [requirements](../setup/system/requirements.md) required to run Chevereto.
+Before installing anything double-check that the target server provides the system [requirements](../system/requirements.md) required to run Chevereto.

 ::: danger
 We can't stress how important is that you always check requirements as failing to provide requirements could break your installation.